toddthomas/elixir-basics-workshop/README.md

 - case, if
 -- exercise: write a case statement that handles a tuple with {:ok, ...} and {:error, ...}.
 - anonymous functions
-- maps & lists
+- lists
 -- exercise: combine two lists
 -- exercise: use Enum.map to square a list of numbers
 - pipe character
 -- exercise: square a list of numbers and then shuffle the result
-- functions
+- maps
-- modules & compiling files in iex
+- modules, functions & compiling files in iex
 - pattern matching with functions
 -- exercise: fizz buzz with no if statements. write it in a file and compile it into iex to run
 - recursion